diku-dk/futhark-website/blog/2026-04-22-value-oriented-programming.md

-Not all languages commonly called "functional" have all these features, and not all of them are completely strict about it - many ostensibly functional languages do not actually restrict side effect, and some do not have static type systems, and that is *fine*.
+Not all languages commonly called "functional" have all these features, and not all of them are completely strict about it - many ostensibly functional languages do not actually restrict side effects, and some do not have static type systems, and that is *fine*.
 This is not the thing I want to quibble over.
-No, it is actually the last point that distinguishes value-oriented from functional programming.
-Functional programming originally (and to an extent, still) emphasises the use of functions as *data*.
+No, it is actually the last point that distinguishes value-oriented from functional programming: functional programming originally (and to an extent, still) emphasises the use of functions as *data*.

 One of the earliest papers comparing Haskell against other languages, the evocatively named [Haskell vs. Ada vs. C++ vs. Awk